dev-tips/dev-tips/content/15-complex-variable-object-keys-in-javascript/post.md

 Text:

 While it’s pretty easy to use regular keys within objects in JavaScript, you may need to use complex keys (e.g. variable keys) from time to time.
-Using square bracket notation, that just as easy as regular keys.
+Using square bracket notation, that’s just as easy as regular keys.

 ```js
 var demo = {};